OppositionStridentCrisis/Meme-or-funk/README.md

 This is Texture pack for GD Packs

 -Geode Support?

 Yes.
-Using Geode Texture Loader worked
+Using Geode Texture Loader worked!

 -How more to release?

 You can make yourself!